You are browsing documentation for a version other than the latest stable release. Switch to the latest stable release, 2.3.

 And finally fire up the demo server environment with:

 Note that the demo up script starts the Mender services, adds a demo user with the username firstname.lastname@example.org, and assigns a random password in which you can change after you log in to the Mender web UI.
 The Mender UI can be found on https://localhost.

-After you log into the UI on the ‘localhost’ you can follow steps 1 through 5 listed above.
+After you log into the UI on the localhost you can follow the steps above, starting with "Prepare your Raspberry Pi".